rdpickard/doctor_jsonschema_md/Readme.md

 A utility script to generate documentation in [Markdown](https://daringfireball.net/projects/markdown/syntax) format from [JSON schema](http://json-schema.org/) files.

+I have pretty much abandoned documenting JSON schemas in this way in favor of [SWAGGER 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).
+But maybe this will still be useful to someone.
 ![ss](docs/media/transform.png)

 Well written JSONschemas contain a lot of contextual information about the document they are intended to validate.